Ashok Chaturvedi: The Colombo Spy Scandal

-The Indian Intelligence Failure
+The Indian Intelligence Briefing Mishap

 In December 2007, it was revealed that there had been a massive intelligence failure inside R&AW.
 It was in relation to the state of emergency declared by the President of Pakistan, Pervez Musharraf.
 Apparently, just days before Musharraf installed emergency rule, Chaturvedi had advised the Indian Prime Minister, Manmohan Singh, that the situation in Pakistan was stable and that there was no chance that Musharraf would declare martial law.

 Not anticipating any major change in Pakistan, Chaturvedi did not feel the need to prepare for any unpredictable change in circumstances.
 On 3 November 2007, Musharraf suspended the constitution and declared a state of emergency.
 New Delhi was caught completely off guard and the Indian prime minister apparently "was livid."

 The Nepal Exposure

 Unlike his predecessors who specialised in Pakistan or China, Chaturvedi is the first head of India's Intelligence agency whose area of expertise is Nepal.
 However, in December 2007 the R&AW Chief faced another embarrassing scandal when the 'Nepal Weekly' magazine revealed that R&AW was trying to interfere in the internal political dynamics of Nepal.
 The magazine also revealed the names of various R&AW agents working at the Indian embassy in the Nepalese capital, Kathmandu which included Suresh Dhundiya, R&AW's station chief in Kathmandu, and his deputies Alok Tiwari posted as First Secretary (Education) and K. V. Johri, a counsellor.
 It was also publicized that Dhundiya was being replaced as station chief by Alok Joshi.
 This revelation resulted in Joshi being exposed before he even assumed his new position thus compromising R&AW's intelligence apparatus in Nepal.
 To make matters worse, Nepalese newspapers were also able to find out the detailed travel plans of Chaturvedi's visit to Nepal in December 2007, including the airline he flew on and which hotel he stayed in.

 Chaturvedi forced the interim government of Girija Prasad Koirala to award a contract to an Indian firm for a hydropower project.
 It has also been alleged that Chaturvedi may have financially benefited personally from the deal.
 Questions have been raised in India as to why the head of an Indian intelligence agency was promoting a commercial company in Nepal.

 The timing of these events coincided with worsening relations between India and Nepal.
 In a snub to India, Nepal's Foreign Minister Sahana Pradhan requested a high level Chinese delegation visiting Kathmandu to extend the Tibet rail into Nepal.
 The request carries significance against the backdrop of Nepal's warning to India not to go ahead with a proposed highway along the India-Nepal border.

 The Telegraph Weekly of Nepal commented that "With R&AW facing continuous debacle in its Nepal affairs, it is highly likely that the R&AW machinery will come in a heavy way in order to regain its lost ground in Nepal.
 Chaturvedi is being told to pack up by the New Delhi set-up, it is talked".